akka/akka-http/docs/src/main/paradox/routing-dsl/directives/parameter-directives/parameters.md

 (see also @ref[Unmarshalling](../../../common/unmarshalling.md))

 `"distance".as(deserializer).*`
-: extract multiple occurrences of parameter "distance" with an explicit @apidoc[Unmarshaller]
+: extract multiple occurrences of parameter "distance" with an explicit @apidoc[Unmarshaller] as described in @ref[Unmarshalling](../../../common/unmarshalling.md)

 You can use @scala[@ref[Case Class Extraction](../../case-class-extraction.md)] to group several extracted values together into a case-class instance.